-GENRICINST GenArgCount Type Type
+GENRICINST GenArgCount Type Type\

 GENRICINST has the value 0x0A.
-[Note: This value is known as IMAGE_CEE_CS_CALLCONV_GENERICINST in the Microsoft CLR implementation. end note] The GenArgCount is a compressed int32 indicating the number of generic arguments in the method.
+[Note: This value is known as IMAGE\CEE\CS\CALLCONV\GENERICINST in the Microsoft CLR implementation. end note] The GenArgCount is a compressed unsigned integer indicating the number of generic arguments in the method.
 The blob then specifies the instantiated type, repeating a total of GenArgCount times.